-The RT6215F features cycle-by-cycle current limit protection against short-circuit outputs, and soft-start function to prevent inrush current during start-up.
-It also includes input under-voltage lockout, output under-voltage protection, over-current protection, and over-temperature protection (thermal shutdown) to provide safe and smooth operation in all operating conditions.
+The RT6217F senses both FETs current for a robust overcurrent protection.
+It features cycle-by-cycle current limit protection and prevent the device from the catastrophic damage in output short circuit, over current or inductor saturation.
+An internally soft-start function prevents inrush current during start-up.
+The device also includes input under-voltage lockout, output under-voltage protection, and over-temperature protection (thermal shutdown) to provide safe and smooth operation in all operating conditions.
+The RT6217F is offered in a TSOT-23-8 (FC) package.